salmenus/memo-board/README.md

 * This project was developed on `Windows` using `Node JS v8.9.4`.
 * Manual QA was done using `Chrome v65` and `Firefox v59` on `Windows`.
 * An issue was noticed when testing on `Microsoft Edge v41.16` (data doesn't load).
 The problem is due to a bug in the Firebase SDK and it's currently being fixed.
-Further details here: <https://github.com/firebase/firebase-js-sdk/issues/461>.
+Further details in this link: <https://github.com/firebase/firebase-js-sdk/issues/461>.

 ## About The Author